vincentarelbundock/lockbox/README.md

-# lockbox: File Encryption and Secrets Management in R
+# lockbox: Simple File Encryption and Secrets Management in R

-> Secure file encryption and secret management for R using modern
+> Simple file encryption and secret management for R using modern
 > cryptographic tools.
 Provides functions to encrypt/decrypt files with
 > ‘age’ and manage secrets in encrypted YAML files with ‘SOPS’.
 Secrets
 > can be easily exported as environment variables for use with APIs and
 > services.
+Supports both file-based and in-memory key management
+> workflows.

 ## Why?